 Lipodermatosclerosis is a painful skin condition that affects the lower legs.
 It is also known as hypodermitis sclerodermiform and sclerosing panniculitis.
 However, it is possible for you to treat this condition with the various lipodermatosclerosis treatment available.
-For optimal results, you should consult an experienced and reliable treatment provider such as South Texas Vein Institute in South Texas.
+For optimal results, you should consult an experienced and reliable treatment provider such as DHR Health Vein Institute in South Texas.

 What is Lipodermatosclerosis?

 This condition refers to the changes in skin of a person’s lower legs.
 There are several causes and symptoms.
 However, the exact underlying cause is unknown right now.
 It is generally linked with venous insufficiency and obesity.
 The typical characteristics include skin hardening, redness, swelling, increased pigmentation and bowling pin appearance of the leg.